sagecodes/intro-to-python/README.md

 - Its ok to get stuck, just ask for help!
 - Feel free to move ahead
 - Be patient and nice

+## Overview
+The goal of this brief course is to provide you with a fun introduction to the world of development with Python.

+#### Here's what we'll be doing:
+* Overview of basic Python and programming concepts
+* Building a simple application using Python
+* Playing around and break things

+#### What is programming?
+Programming is giving your computer a set of instructions to perform a task.

+This sounds simple but it can get complicated!

 ### Challenges:
 Get the most out of this workshop!
 We'll occasionally do a "CHALLENGE" where I give you an exercise to do in several minutes.
 It can be even more effective to partner up with someone next to you, but you can work on your own if you want.
 No pressure to solve the challenge.
 I'll share how I would solve it after the time is up.